anubhavg-icpl/system_tray_linux_aio/ALOE_IMPLEMENTATION_GUIDE.md

 - Submitting PRs with Linux fixes
 - Helping translate the C++ code

+## Current Status of Aloe Integration (2025)

+After attempting to integrate the aloe crates, we discovered:
+- The aloe-3p base crate has hardcoded macOS dependencies (cocoa, objc-sys)
+- It requires nightly Rust features not available on stable
+- All aloe crates transitively depend on aloe-3p, making them unusable on Linux
+- The crates need significant refactoring to support Linux properly

 ## Alternative Solutions

 If you need a working system tray solution immediately, consider:
-1. `tray-icon` - More mature and actively maintained
+1. `tray-icon` - More mature and actively maintained (currently used in this project)
 2. `ksni` - KDE StatusNotifierItem implementation
 3. `libappindicator` bindings - For Ubuntu/GNOME systems

+## Recommendation

+Until the aloe-rs project resolves these Linux compatibility issues, it's recommended to use the existing tray-icon implementation which is working and stable.

 ## Resources